unpoller/unpoller.github.io/documentation/docs/install/linux.md

 This page assumes that you have decided to install UniFi Poller on to an existing Linux operating system.

-## Before this
+## First

 Make sure you have set up a user on your controller for UniFi Poller to poll.
 You must have a working (and supported) version of [Grafana](../dependencies/grafana) and at least one of [InfluxDB](../dependencies/influxDB) or [Prometheus](../dependencies/prometheus).
-If you don't have then, follow these instructions for installing [InfluxDB](../dependencies/influxdb) and [Grafana](../dependencies/grafana).
+If you don't have them, follow these instructions for installing [InfluxDB](../dependencies/influxdb) and [Grafana](../dependencies/grafana).

+---

-## Linux
+## Installation

 Linux repository hosting provided by [![packagecloud](https://docs.golift.io/integrations/packagecloud-full.png "PackageCloud.io")](http://packagecloud.io)